 The scientific and logistic preparations usually begin about 4 months before the cruise with the Coordination Meeting.
 The minutes of this meeting are then the planning basis for all participants.
 At this meeting, the Health bulletin is distributed to be filled out and signed by all participants.

 In principle, all important points are discussed and planned at the meeting.
-This includes the punctual submission of the MERIAN Checklist (doc) 2 months before the cruise begins.
+This includes the punctual submission of the MERIAN Checklist (docx)(german only) 2 months before the cruise begins.
 It is the planning basis for the contractual shipowner and the ship with regard to the necessary equipment such as winches, cable lengths or duration of the work at the stations and the time needed to reach each station.
 This also applies to certain services supplied by the agent and the contractual shipowner.
 Details are to be found in the MERIAN Handbook (pdf).

 The camera-ready manuskript and a pdf-file of the Cruise Brochure (docx, German only) must be submitted to the Operations Support Office 2 month before the beginning of the cruise to permit timely publication in print and on the home page.